New telescope reveals sun's surface in closest detail yet

 (Reuters) - Images from a powerful new telescope installed on top of a volcano in Hawaii show the surface of the sun in the closest detail yet, revealing features as small as 30km (18 miles) across.

-They were captured by the National Science Foundation’s (NSF) Daniel K. Inouye Solar Telescope, which sits at around 10,000 feet (3000 meters) above sea level near the summit of Haleakala volcano in Maui, Hawaii.
+They were captured by the National Science Foundation’s (NSF) Daniel K. Inouye Solar Telescope, which sits at around 10,000 feet (3,000 metres) above sea level near the summit of Haleakala volcano in Maui, Hawaii.

-A pattern of turbulent, “boiling” gas is shown covering the sun, which is come 93 million miles from Earth.
+A pattern of turbulent, “boiling” gas is shown covering the sun, which is some 93 million miles from Earth.

 Inside visible cell-like structures, each around the size of the U.S. state of Texas, hot plasma can be seen rising before cooling off and sinking below the surface in dark lanes, as part of a process called convection.